xiemingzhi/xiemingzhi.github.io/_posts/2019-12-17-implementing-payments-with-vuejs-and-firebase.md

 # Stripe

+Firebase provides an example for integration with [stripe](https://firebase.google.com/docs/use-cases/payments).
+It is also written using [vue](https://github.com/firebase/functions-samples/blob/master/stripe/public/index.html).
 Sign up for an account use the test token.
 Don't use the npm stripe that is for server usage.
 Have to include js in html: